 - All of the productivity enablers are internal

-Each of the dimensions have a tendency to increase the others.
+Each of the dimensions has a tendency to increase the others.
 Being in an incredibly creative mood tends to motivate us to work the ideas through.
-Working within an ideal time tends to make us focus on the given task at hand.
+Working within an ideal time tends to make us focus on the task at hand.
 Being apt at the task tends to open up creative avenues to approach and complete our work.

 So, there are two tricks here.
-The first is figure out how to increase each of these dimensions and incorporate these into productive habits.
+The first is figure out how to increase each of these dimensions and incorporate them into productive habits.
 The second is to identify the weakest dimension and work on increasing that one so that it doesn’t drag down the other enablers.

-- Difficulty (of Task)
+- Difficulty (of task)

-This is different than our aptitude at a task.
+This is different from our aptitude at a task.
 Some tasks are inherently more difficult than others and require more of the enablers to complete.
 Compare the difference in difficulty between, say, writing a catch-up email to a friend and writing a pillar post for a blog.
 Though the word counts might be the same, the difficulty of writing a good pillar post is simply far greater than writing the catch-up email.

 - The productivity detractors are external

 We can’t control when our children need attention or when our loved ones are having bad days.
 We also can’t really control the fact that some tasks are more difficult than others.
-Our ability to influence these dimensions require us to handle things outside of ourselves.
+Our ability to influence these dimensions requires us to handle things outside of ourselves.
 Minimizing the detractors consists of (a) minimizing distractions, and (b) simplifying difficult tasks.
 Some resources for each component:

-The Take-Away Value of The Theory:
+The Take-Away Value of the Theory

-General theories are nice and fun, but what we really care about are the ways in which a new framework helps us make the type of changes we want to see.
+General theories are nice and fun, but what we really care about are the ways in which a new framework helps us make the types of changes we want to see.
 That said, here are some of the takeaways from this post:

 - We can create habits that increase the enablers.